Fatbal/Adapter-2-in-1/README.md

   2: Keep the two halves together.

   I decided to not develop it much. the idea is to use a screw.
-In my prototype, I used a 3d filament shard to not use metal or 3d print screws.
+In my prototype, I used a piece of 3d filament to not use screws.
 But you could search for some other solutions like clip or buckle.
 Because of the height of the adapter, you get enough rigidity

   3: Include a wireless charger.